Jenniferr4/Jenniferr4.github.io/_posts/2019-09-18-Kitchen-classes.md

 ---
 layout: post
-title: You're up and running!
+title: Kitchen Classes!
 ---

-# Kitchen Classes
+How is something an object?

 A blender is siblings with a food processor.
 ![_config.yml]({{ site.baseurl }}/images/blender-vs-processor.png)